U.S. schools turn to new programs to warn teens of drug risks

 DOWNINGTOWN, Pa.
 The desperate cry of a mother finding her 17-year-old son dead from a painkiller and another prescription drug instantly silences hundreds of Pennsylvania high school students who listen to her 911 call played at an early morning assembly.

-"All these kids were around our age, said Michael Senn, an 18-year-old senior at the school Downingtown High School East, after the program.
+"All these kids were around our age, said Michael Senn, an 18-year-old senior at the school Downingtown High School East, after the programme.
 "It felt personal."

 Senn and his classmates had just sat through a presentation by Narcotics Overdose Prevention and Education, or NOPE, one of a handful of prevention programs cropping up around the United States offering high school and middle school students education about prescription opiate painkillers.